A research year is a unique opportunity for students in Medicine to become fully engaged in health research.

 - You begin building a scientific network that can advance your career

 - Credit for the research year and the PhD courses can be transferred equaling up to 6 months of a future PhD program (e.g. 2.5 years versus the usual 3 years).
-This does not hold if the material is used for other academic degrees (e.g. BSc or MSc)
+The research year cannot merit activities on bachelor or master level.

 Before you can be accepted for a research year the following requirements must be met:

-- You must apply for the leave of absence prior to your final exam on your 2nd last semester.
+- The Doctoral School recommends that you apply for a leave of absence.
+If you apply it must be before final exam on your 2nd last semester.